ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

   how this configuration is retrieved and updated.
 - {{running-modes}}: Describes the different running modes that are currently expected from Privacy Pass servers.
-- {{privacy}}: A detailed analysis of the characteristics of the Privacy Pass architecture that have an impact on the privacy of clients participating in the ecosystem.
+- {{privacy}}: An analysis of the characteristics of the Privacy Pass architecture that have an impact on the privacy of clients participating in the ecosystem.
-- {{security}}: A detailed analysis of the security characteristics of the protocol when viewed as a part of the wider architecture of the protocol ecosystem.
+- {{security}}: An analysis of the security characteristics of the protocol when viewed as a part of the wider architecture of the protocol ecosystem.
 Includes discussions of the cases for both servers and clients.
 - {{parametrization}}: Provides an example parametrization of the